longturn/freeciv21/docs/Manuals/client-manual.rst

     You can move the widget by click+dragging with your mouse on the plus symbol in the upper left corner.
     You can also scale the widget larger or smaller with the plus and minus icon buttons near the upper right corner.
-Lastly, you can close the widget by clicking on the x symbol in the upper right corner.
+You can close the widget by clicking on the ``x`` symbol in the upper right corner.
+Lastly, if you click on the winning unit icon in a row, the client will move the map to where the combat occurred.

     If you do not do anything with the :guilabel:`Battle Log` widget after combat occurs, it will fade from the map automatically after 20 seconds.

 Lock Interface
     Locks the user interface, preventing the move of objects around such as the server log/chat widget.